ENikS/bitcoin-dev-msvc/README.md

 ## Ready to ... well, still workign on few bits and pieces.

-- All tests except one (Dos_tests.cpp has been filed as issue) are building
+- All tests are building now
-- Only 71 out of 120+ tests are passing.
+- 127 tests are passing.
-- There are quite a few vector boundry violations so working on improving vector logic in the project.
+- sighash_tests.cpp is the only one failing pendign fix.